 Some chemical coil cleaning compounds are caustic or toxic.
-Use these substances only in accordance manufacturer's with the usage instructions.
+Use these substances only in accordance with the manufacturer's usage instructions.
 Failure to follow instructions may result in equipment damage, injury or death.

 Do not clean DX refrigerant coils with hot water or steam.
 The use of hot water or steam on refrigerant coils will cause high pressure inside the coil tubing and damage to the coil.